This is a brief guide to health and safety laws. It does not describe the law in detail, however, it does list the key points.

 - making your workplace safe and without risks to health;

-- ensuring plant and machinery are safe and that safe systems of work are set and followed;
+- ensuring plant and machinery are safe and those safe systems of work are set and followed;

 - ensuring articles and substances are moved, stored and used safely;